The Right Way to Answer Residency Interview Questions

 After applying, the residency interview process begins, with most programs starting interviews in the fall and continuing up through January in some cases.
 For many programs, you will have to wait to be invited to interview.
 For others, you can take the initiative to reach out and request an interview.

-After interviews, you will have the opportunity to fill out a rank order list (ROL), which lists your preferences of residency programs.
+After interviews, you will have the opportunity to fill out a rank order list (ROL), which lists your preferences for residency programs.
 Directors of programs will then compile lists of applicants in order of preference (and the residency interview is usually a deciding factor).
 Later, the algorithm will match applicants with programs (more on how this works later).

 Because there is a great deal of competition for residency spots, it’s important to think strategically about your ROL.
 During the interview process, take notes and think carefully about the following factors before prioritizing your top-choice programs: